Last updated on August 19th, 2022 at 10:42 pm

 Essential Oil Reference Books

-With hundreds of different essential oils to learn about, a reference book can be a great resource.
-There are many excellent books to choose from with most listing how to use oils by oil type, or by the condition that they can help alleviate.
-There are also books that focus on specific topics such as using oils safely during pregnancy or with babies and kids and even pets.
-Here are some of our favorite resource books.
+A reference book can be a great resource with hundreds of different oils to learn about.
+There are many excellent books to choose from, with most listing how to use oils by oil type or the condition they can help alleviate.
+Some books focus on specific topics such as using oils safely during pregnancy or with babies and kids, and even pets.

 DIY Essential Oil Recipe

-Essential Oil Hand Sanitizer, simply mix and add the below ingredients into a small squeeze bottle.
+EO Hand Sanitizer, mix and add the ingredients below into a small squeeze bottle.

 - Small squeeze bottle